jylow/tp/docs/UserGuide.md

 Format: `schedule INDEX ap/APPOINTMENT_NAME d/APPOINTMENT_DATE_TIME`

 - Schedules appointment with the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-- Both appointment name and date must be provided.
+- Both appointment name and date MUST be provided.
 - If there is an existing appointment with the person when command is executed, you can replace it with a new appointment by clicking confirm when prompt is given.
+This command was deliberately made to force the user to click the button with the cursor to prevent carelessness of pressing enter twice in a row.
   ![schedule prompt](images/schedulePrompt.png)

 Acceptable Values: Refer to [Argument Summary](#argument-summary).